BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKErodeObjectMorphologyImage.md

-# ITK Erode Object Morphology Image Filter (ITKErodeObjectMorphologyImage)
+# ITK Erode Object Morphology Image Filter

 Erosion of an object in an image.